 Running not your thing?
 No problem!
 Participate from the comfort of your couch by signing up as a virtual runner and committing to raising donations as an honorary “L.A.
 Fire” team member.
 Simply click the button below to join our team’s fundraising page, where you may upload photos & videos, share your reasons for supporting our firefighters, and easily connect with your friends, family and social media followers.
 You may even earn a few fabulous prizes along the way.

-Put on those walking (or running) shoes and do the official L.A.
-Big 5K, held at the world-famous Dodgers Stadium on Saturday, March 23rd, 2019, the day before the marathon.
+Put on those walking (or running) shoes and do the official LA Big 5K, held at the world-famous Dodgers Stadium on Saturday, March 20, 2021, the day before the marathon.
 Then register as one of our official participants using our unique registration link below and select Widows & Orphans as your official charity.
-All walkers that meet the minimum fundraising goal earn a one-of-a-kind t-shirt.
-Go above and beyond and you can earn other prizes too!
+All walkers that raise $100 or more earn a one-of-kind t-shirt.

-Lace up your running shoes and do the marathon on Sunday, March 24th, 2019.
+Lace up your running shoes and do the LA Marathon on Sunday, March 21, 2021.
 Register for the race using our unique registration link below and be sure to select Widows, Orphans & Disabled Firefighter’s Fund as your official charity.
 Once you’ve signed-up to run, be sure to join our team’s fundraising page by clicking the button below.
 Then everyone can cheer on your progress and you can set fundraising goals of your own.
 Training is critically important for an event and distance of this caliber, so this option is best for serious athletes.
+All participants that raise $100 or more earn a one-of-kind t-shirt.

 Meet the 2019 L.A.
 Fire Team